Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 Parental Occupation & Income

-• Group B & C Central Government/Group 1 State Government: In some states, children of parents employed in Group B or C of the Central Government or Group 1 of the State Government might also be considered creamy layer, irrespective of income.
+• Group B & C Central Government/Group 1 State Government: In some states, children of parents employed in Group B or C of the Central Government or Group 1 of the State Government might also be considered a creamy layer, irrespective of income.

 • Private Sector Professionals with High Income: If your parents are professionals like doctors, lawyers, engineers, or business owners in the private sector and their combined income exceeds ₹8 lakh per annum, you wouldn’t be eligible for the NCL Certificate.